 In this post, we are going to introduce you to the basics of this exam, share some tips for scoring well, and talk about why a student would choose to take this exam.

 Students will have 1 hour and 20 minutes to complete the multiple-choice section.
 This section consists of 75 questions and is worth 45% of the total exam score.

 The questions will involve both written and aural theory.
 For the aural theory questions, a musical excerpt will be played.
 Following this, the student will answer a question about the melody.
 The questions usually relate to the following:

-These questions test a student’s ability to identify key signatures, scales, arpeggiation, intervals, major/minor chords, tonic/dominant chord patterns)
+These questions test a student’s ability to identify key signatures, scales, arpeggiation, intervals, major/minor chords, and tonic/dominant chord patterns.

 Tempo and meter

 These questions mainly test knowledge of time signatures and rhythm patterns.

 Embellishments, cadence, motive, and form (examples: AB, ABA, Rondo form)